 Happy Sithole (Director, CHPC/Cape Town), URISC Planning Committee SME;

 Meshack Ndala (Cybersecurity Lead, CHPC, Cape Town), URISC Trainer, SME.

-Thomas Sterling (Indiana University, CREST) will share highlights of a new NSF-funded course titled, “High Performance Computing: Modern Systems and Practices, first edition,” scheduled for release Dec.
+- Thomas Sterling (Indiana University, CREST): Sterling will share highlights of a new NSF-funded course titled, “High Performance Computing: Modern Systems and Practices, first edition,” scheduled for release Dec.
 2017.

 Financial Support for URISC@SC17

-This workshop is supported by a U.S. National Science Foundation grant and STEM-Trek donations from Google, Corelight and the SC17 General Chair Bernd Mohr (Jülich Supercomputing Centre).
-A limited number of seats are reserved for self-funded participants.
-To inquire, contact urisc.SC17@gmail.com.
+This workshop is supported by US National Science Foundation grants managed by Indiana University and Oklahoma State University, with STEM-Trek donations from Google, Corelight, and SC17 General Chair Bernd Mohr (Jülich Supercomputing Centre) with support from Inclusivity Chair Toni Collis (U-Edinburgh).